-C. Visualization of Generated Graphs
+5.3 Visualization of Generated Graphs

 In order to gain an idea of the structure and degree distributions, we obtained a visualization of some of the networks generated by our algorithm.
 We generated the visualizations using a popular network visualization tool called Gephi.
-Bearing aesthetics in mind and to minimize undue clutter, we focused on a few small networks by choosing n = 10000, p = 0.5, and d = 1, 2, 4.
-The visualizations are shown in Figures 4 to 6.
+Bearing aesthetics in mind and to minimize undue clutter, we focused on a few small networks by choosing n = 10,000, p = 0.5, and d = 1, 2, 4.
+The visualizations are shown in Figs. 4, 5, and 6.